REDWOOD24/ATLAS-GRID-SIMULATION/README.md

 - CPUs based off GFLOPS obtained from data dumps from site, estimating 500 GFLOPS per core per cpu.
 - Other estimates such as latency for connections, disk read and write bandwidths, cpu speed based on estimates.

-## Job Manager
+## Task Manager

- - Job has 3 parts -> (Read, Compute, Write).
+ - Task has 3 parts -> (Read, Compute, Write).
  - Set sizes of files to be read and written from a gaussian distribution (mean and stddev estimated).
- - Estimate GFLOPS for job.
+ - Estimate GFLOPS for tasks.
- - Jobs are broken into subjobs as described in the dispatcher section below.
+ - Tasks are broken into jobs as described in the dispatcher section below.
- - Example subjob shown below.
+ - Example job shown below.

-## Sample Sub-Job
+## Sample Job

-## Sub-Job Details
+## Job Details
-- **Sub-Job ID:** Job-18-subJob-13
+- **Job ID:** Task-18-Job-13
 - **FLOPs to be Executed:** 400,451

 ### Files to be Read